 The Backend Tech Stack

 The backend is comparable to the engine block that propels an application.
-It ensures the proper functioning of all the features responding to user requests such as accesses to the database and executing CRUD operations – Create, Read, Update, and Delete.
+It ensures the proper functioning of all the features responding to user requests such as access to the database and executing CRUD operations – Create, Read, Update, and Delete.

 Middleware

-Middleware is a software that integrates two or more systems, applications or components for easy communication.
+Middleware is software that integrates two or more systems, applications or components for easy communication.
 Note that middleware is not a developer tool.
-It functions as a hidden translation layer that connects backend and frontend parts of an application.
+It functions as a hidden translation layer that connects the backend and frontend parts of an application.

 It is a recherché usually written in Java or C# to enable parsing, communication, and management of data between your app and server or database.
 The role it plays is vital in the distribution process of real-time actions, which is beyond sending requests and responses back and forth to the client and server.